heinohen/tko_7095_i2hlt/mats.md

 Basic task setting:

-* Input: text represented as sequence of tokens
+* Input: text represented as sequence of tokens (most likely words)
-* Output: label(s) for each _token_ from predefined categories
+* Output of the model is: label or multiple labels for _EACH_ token from predefined categories

 For most tasks, exactly one label per token